What Is Security Clearance? Types and Requirements for US Jobs

 Criminal charges and blemishes on your financial history, such as unpaid bills, can also disqualify you from obtaining a security clearance.

-Explore cybersecurity with Coursera
+Explore cybersecurity on Coursera

 Frequently asked questions (FAQs)